 S4S Ipe Lumber For Sale

 Our S4S Ipe Wood takes a little more time to process.
 All of the Ipe Wood board(s) will be surfaced on both sides/faces to a smooth finish.
 Both edges are surfaced and straightened as well.
 Light sanding on surfaced sides/faces will be required by the customer or woodworker.
+Our Ipe Hardwoods for sale is special ordered from our vendor or sawmill.
+Fulfillment times may vary, but generally take 3-5 days to arrive at our facility.
+It comes s4s and is not available in the rough.
+Eased edges and sanding available upon request.

 Species Information of Our Ipe Lumber For Sale: